PRO100BYTE/ProjectArcade-Wiki/docs/index.md

 * If you are an advanced user and you are looking for information about a specific Game System, you can head over to the Supported game systems section, which will provide information about available emulators, BIOS requirements and detailed per-system features.
 * The Advanced features section contains information about specific functionalities provided with ProjectArcade

-\#TheDayG0ne with the RetroBat team is also including some specific Tutorials that will be enhanced by the developer based on common support requirements.
+PRO100BYTE Team with the RetroBat team is also including some specific Tutorials that will be enhanced by the developer based on common support requirements.

 ##